 Don’t “stuff” your feelings.

 Strong feelings can be scary and painful memories can be too terrifying to revisit.
 Yet constantly turning a blind eye and continually pushing down these tough feelings to maintain our outer persona can be highly detrimental.
-Though there may be some resistance and fear in addressing deep sadness, anger, rage and other troublesome emotions, once you dive in and face your fears, the more calm the waters become.
+Though there may be some resistance and fear in addressing deep sadness, anger, rage and other troublesome emotions.
+But once you dive in and face your fears, the more calm the waters become.

 So, the more you accept the past and deal with it the more emotionally stable you become – ultimately leading to more harmonious you.
 Allow yourself to feel, really move into the feeling and ask “why?”
 “Why am I feeling this way?”
 Doing so will create better communication between the head and the emotions leading to easier processing of emotions.